Ashlyn Krueger: 2024: Major & two WTA 1000 third rounds

-She qualified for the WTA 1000 Qatar Ladies Open and lost to wildcard player Paula Badosa.
+Krueger qualified for the WTA 1000 Qatar Ladies Open and lost to wildcard player Paula Badosa.

 Following a second round showing as a wildcard at the next WTA 1000, the Dubai Championships, with an upset over world No. 21, Caroline Garcia, she reached the top 70 in the rankings.
 It was her second career top 25 win and her first main-draw win in a WTA 1000 event.
 Krueger lost to Karolina Plíšková in three sets.

-Playing with Sloane Stephens, Krueger won the doubles draw at the Charleston Open, winning the final in a deciding tiebreak against Ukrainian sisters Lyudmyla and Nadiia Kichenok.
+Playing with compatriot Sloane Stephens, Krueger won the doubles draw at the Charleston Open, winning the final in a deciding tiebreak against Ukrainian sisters Lyudmyla and Nadiia Kichenok.

-At the Madrid Open, she reached the third round of a WTA 1000 for the first time defeating Nao Hibino and upsetting 14th seed Ekaterina Alexandrova, before losing to qualifier Sara Bejlek.
+At the Madrid Open, she reached the third round of a WTA 1000 for the first time defeating Nao Hibino and upsetting 14th seed Ekaterina Alexandrova, before losing to qualifier Sára Bejlek.

-She made the round of 16 at the Canadian Open as a qualifier, defeating Elisabetta Cocciaretto and 15th seed Leylah Fernandez.
+Krueger made the round of 16 at the Canadian Open as a qualifier, defeating Elisabetta Cocciaretto and 15th seed Leylah Fernandez.
 Despite missing out on the quarterfinals after a loss to Jessica Pegula, she climbed to a new career-high ranking in the top 65, moving close to 20 positions up in the rankings on 12 August 2024.
 She defeated former world No. 1, Naomi Osaka, in qualifying for the Cincinnati Open where she beat 16th seed Donna Vekić in the first round, before losing to Diana Shnaider.

 At the US Open, she reached the third round of a major for the first time, defeating Zhang Shuai and upsetting world No. 21, Mirra Andreeva.
 Krueger lost to 16th seed Liudmila Samsonova in straight sets.

-At the Guadalajara Open, she defeated Tatjana Maria, before losing in three sets to fifth seed and eventual champion Magdalena Fręch in three sets.
+At the Guadalajara Open, she defeated Tatjana Maria, before losing in three sets to fifth seed and eventual champion, Magdalena Fręch, in three sets.

 In November, Krueger made her Billie Jean King Cup debut, partnering Taylor Townsend in a losing effort in the deciding doubles match against Viktória Hrunčáková and Tereza Mihalíková as the US team was eliminated by Slovakia in the first round.